hackclub/hackclub/workshops/Simple Js Clock/README.md

 }
 ```

 Our clock is almost finished!
-We now just need to call that function every second.
+We now just need to call that function every second (recursion).
 For this, first we will call a `requestAnimationFrame()` function inside of our main function (`setDate()`) and pass `setDate` to `requestAnimationFrame(//pass value here)`.
 This will make sure our function keeps running and never stops.

 ```js